-including international expansion, diversification and capital management.
-IMF Fast Facts Detail \bigcirc A leading global litigation Listed on ASX in 2001.
-(15) funder IMF has collected more than \$2 billion for clients since its formation.
-IMF now operates from 13 offices in six countries with 75 staff.
-As announced to the market on 5 January 2018, IMF has re-established its European operations with the engagement of Alistair Croft, a former senior litigator with funding experience.
-T IMF's presence in Asia has also increased with the hiring of Ms Chen Yee Khong in Hong Kong as an associate investment manager.
-High margin and ROIC business Average life of each case is 2.6 years and IMF has delivered, over the past 16 years, a global ROIC of 1.6x (including cases lost).
-P P Investment portfolio at 31 December 2017 comprised 77 active matters, spread between balance sheet and fund structures Comparative advantage Quality risk mitigation process - case selection and case management expertise.
-Demonstrated by results - globally, over 16 years, settled or won 91% and only lost 9%, of 162 completed cases (excluding withdrawals).
-Infrastructure to internally manage large multi-party matters including launch of MyIMF during FY17. \bigcirc Capital position Strong balance sheet.
-Launch of Fund 1, 2 and 3 to provide leveraged, non-recourse capital for all new investments.
+execution of that strategy.
+IMF Fast Facts Detail A leading global litigation Listed on ASX in 2001.
+IMF has collected more than \$2.1 billion for clients since its formation funder IMF now operates from 14 offices in six countries in Australia, Asia, North America and Europe with 75 staff IMF has enhanced its risk management procedures with the addition of external resources to the Investment Committee High margin and ROIC business Average life of each case is 2.6 years and IMF has delivered, over the past 16 years, a global ROIC of 1.5x (including cases lost) Investment portfolio at 31 December 2017 comprised 77 active matters, spread between balance sheet and fund structures Strong pipeline with 10 matters conditionally approved, and opportunities in all jurisdictions Comparative advantage Quality risk mitigation process - case selection and case management expertise Demonstrated by results - settled or won 90% of 166 completed cases (excluding withdrawals) Infrastructure to internally manage large multi-party matters including launch of MyIMF during FY17 Resources on the ground in each of the jurisdictions, providing access to better investments, and better access to investments Capital position Strong balance sheet and cash position Launch of Funds 1, 2 and 3 to provide non-recourse third party capital for all new investments